Hits Radio South Yorkshire: Broadcasting

-Hallam FM's main competitors are BBC Radio 1, Capital Yorkshire & Heart Yorkshire.
-Other local competing stations include BBC Radio Sheffield, Greatest Hits Radio North Derbyshire and Greatest Hits Radio Yorkshire.

-The station broadcasts on analogue frequencies on 97.4 FM (Tapton Hill, Sheffield), 103.4 FM (Clifton, near the M18) and 102.9 FM (Ardsley) in Sheffield, Doncaster and Barnsley respectively.
-Almost the whole region is covered on 103.4 FM.
-The station also broadcasts via DAB on the Bauer Radio multiplex, and online and via their app.
+The station broadcasts on three analogue frequencies.
+Almost the whole region is covered on 103.4 FM from a transmitter at Clifton, near the M18 as well as on 97.4 FM (Tapton Hill, Sheffield) and 102.9 FM (Ardsley) which boosts reception in Sheffield, Doncaster and Barnsley.
+The station also broadcasts via DAB on the Bauer Radio South Yorkshire multiplex, and online via their app.

 Programming

-Networked programming originates from Bauer's Manchester studios.

-The station's flagship breakfast show, Big John @ Breakfast, is produced and broadcast from Bauer's Sheffield studios, weekdays from 6-10am.
+All Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester and occasionally Newcastle.

 News

-Bauer's Sheffield newsroom broadcasts local news bulletins hourly from 6am-7pm on weekdays, and from 7am-1pm on Saturdays and Sundays.
+Hits Radio South Yorkshire broadcasts local news bulletins hourly from 6 am–7 pm on weekdays, and from 7 am–1 pm on Saturdays and Sundays.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from Bauer's Leeds newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.